Richland Lacrosse Club

 What about fundraising?

 We strive to make lacrosse as accessible and affordable as possible.
 We want any and every child who wants to play lacrosse have the opportunity to participate.
 Our club is fiscally frugal, and keeps very tight margins in order to make that happen.
 In addition to our community sponsors, we would love to have fundraising opportunities that could help lower costs even more, and potentially have a “rainy day/snowy day/pandemic day” fund in the bank as a cushion when the unexpected happens.
-In our first 3 years as a youth club, we have not yet had the man/woman power to make that happen on a regular basis.
+In our first few years as a youth club, we have not yet had the man/woman power to make that happen on a regular basis.
 Is that person you?
 Please sign up!

 Are there scholarships available?